victor-likes-coding/victor-likes-coding/README.md

 # About Me

 My name is Victor, I'm a gamer when I'm not writing code.
 I want to change the world for the better one line of code at a time.
+I do enjoy a good binge of anime or some tv show.
+I really enjoy Isekai animes.

+## Some Animes I'm currently watching
+- To your Eternity
+- One Piece
+- Bleach: Thousand Year War
+- My Hero Academia
+- The Reincarnation Of The Strongest Exorcist In Another World
+- The Misfit of Demon King Academy
+- many more that are on hiatus

 ## Favorite Movies
 - V for Vendetta